astro-informatics/s2wav/README.md

 # Map back to signal on the sphere
 f = s2wav.synthesis(f_wav, f_scal, L, N)
 ```
+> [!NOTE]
-however we strongly recommend that the multiresolution argument is set to true, as this will accelerate the transform by a factor of the total number of wavelet scales, which can be around an order of magnitude.
+> However we strongly recommend that the multiresolution argument is set to true, as this will accelerate the transform by a factor of the total number of wavelet scales, which can be around an order of magnitude.

 ## Contributors ✨
 We strongly encourage contributions from any interested developers; a